cloudnative-pg/cloudnative-pg/README.md

 # Authors

-Cloud Native PostgreSQL (Operator for Kubernetes/OpenShift) has been designed, developed, and tested by the EnterpriseDB Cloud Native team:
+CloudNativePG (Operator for Kubernetes/OpenShift) has been designed, developed, and tested by the EnterpriseDB Cloud Native team:

 - Gabriele Bartolini